hero media

 Walk Difficulty: Moderate

-Gunlom Falls has been closed to the public since 2019.
-However, it is set to open in 2025 for the dry season.
-Made famous thanks to the film Crocodile Dundee, it was one of the most popular Kakadu National Park waterfalls and will likely be busy after its lengthy closure.
+Gunlom Falls opens seasonally during the dry season and reopened to the public in 2025 after a six-year closure.
+Made famous thanks to the film Crocodile Dundee, it is one of the most popular Kakadu National Park waterfalls.

 Access is via an unsealed 40km road that can technically accommodate 2WD vehicles.
 However, it can involve deep corrugations and should be considered with care.
 Check the Kakadu road access report, and if in doubt, don’t attempt this road with a 2WD.